CBID2/100-Days-of-Open-Source/README.md

   - Promote their creation on social media and tech communities
 - Support the community.
   - Answer questions around open source topics.
-  - Give likes, reposts and/or comments on posts about open source on social media and blog posts to motivate others.
+  - Give likes, reposts, and/or comments on posts about open source on social media and blog posts to motivate others.

 ## 📈 Progress Track

-You can see my daily progress [here](https://github.com/CBID2/100-Days-of-Open-Source/blob/main/progress-tracker.md)
+You can see my daily progress [here](https://github.com/CBID2/100-Days-of-Open-Source/blob/main/table-of-contents.md)